HORUSCRIME/goredis/README.md

 **redis-cli (Optional, but Recommended):** The official Redis command-line interface is invaluable for testing.

--Windows: Download the Redis Stack Windows Installer and ensure "Add Redis to the PATH environment variable" is checked during installation.
+- Windows: Download the Redis Stack Windows Installer and ensure "Add Redis to the PATH environment variable" is checked during installation.
--macOS/Linux: Install via your system's package manager (e.g., brew install redis on macOS, sudo apt-get install redis-tools on Ubuntu).
+- macOS/Linux: Install via your system's package manager (e.g., brew install redis on macOS, sudo apt-get install redis-tools on Ubuntu).

 ### Setup
 - Clone the Repository (or create the structure):